 MSRP Invoice Price Destination Fee Holdback Dealer Cost

 Honda Fit Prices - How Much is a Honda Fit?

-To avoid overpaying on a new Honda Fit, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new Honda Fit, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 The 2017 Fit from Honda features some of the most user-friendly technology in the new car industry.
 People who choose the Fit for their new car can enjoy innovations like:

 - power locks and windows

 - USB port

 - Bluetooth with audio streaming capabilities